Attendee Guide

 See the Accessibility page for full details.

-• All attendees must follow the event Code of Conduct.
+All Winterfest attendees must follow the event Code of Conduct.

 This applies to all sessions, including Dungeons After Dark.